FreddieBeasley/blockchain_voting/voting_blockchain_java_app/out/production/blockchain-app/blockchain/DOCUMENTATION.md

    - The serialized vote is stored in `pendingVotes.txt`.

 3. **Block Created**:
-   - `Blockchain.createNewBlock()` collects votes, validates them, and mines a block.
+   - `resources.Blockchain.createNewBlock()` collects votes, validates them, and mines a block.
    - Valid votes are removed from `RemainingVoters`.

 4. **Block Verified & Added**: